<img alt="" src="https://secure.neck6bake.com/205799.png" style="display:none;">

 Effective risk management is paramount for the Group and underpins its business strategy.
 The Group’s ongoing approach to UK tax risk management and governance is based on the principles of reasonable care and materiality, while considering both financial and non-financial factors.

-We acknowledge the importance to compliance with tax regulations and treat the management of tax risks seriously.
-Consequently, we maintain on-going application of tax governance with strong internal controls in order to substantially reduce tax risk to materially acceptable levels.
+We acknowledge the importance of compliance with tax regulations and treat the management of tax risks seriously.
+Consequently, we maintain on-going application of tax governance with strong internal controls in order to substantially reduce tax risk to materially acceptable levels

-As part of this governance, we have a tax team composed of tax director and senior tax specialist who together oversees the Group’s accounting processes alongside with its business focus, assess its compliance with the ongoing tax regulations and escalate any identified risks to the management team with the aim to find effective solutions with due care.
-Also, significant tax issues including substantial tax risks are subject to regular discussion with the CFO or within senior finance team members and the important agenda also brought by CFO to the attention of Executive Leadership Team (composed of Senior leads within the company including CFO).
-The identified risks are maintained on tax risk registers, and their materiality is evaluated regularly.
+As part of this governance, we have a tax team composed of tax manager and tax specialist who together oversees the Group’s accounting processes alongside its business focus, assess its compliance with the ongoing tax regulations and escalate any identified risks to the management team with the aim to find effective solutions with due care.
+Also, significant tax issues and risks are subject to regular discussion with the Finance Lead or senior finance team members and, where required, is brought to the attention of the Executive Leadership Team.
+The identified risks are maintained on tax risk registers, and their materiality is evaluated yearly.

-We are aware of complexity of tax matters and with the aim to comply with all tax requirements, the tax and payroll compliance is outsourced with professional external consultants, which help us to submit tax reports in time and correctly and also to keep the tax processes up-to-date.
+We are aware of the complexity of tax matters and aim to comply with all tax requirements, the tax and payroll compliance is outsourced with professional external consultants, which support the submission of tax returns timely and accurately.

 3. The Group’s attitude to tax planning